The Top 9 Most Iconic Hotels In The World

-We explore the top 9 most iconic hotels, and what made them famous!
+So without further ado, let’s explore the top 9 most iconic hotels of the world and discover what sets them apart.

 1. The Plaza Hotel, New York